 Viking Woods, with 52 fully furnished apartments (two and four bedroom units), accommodates 216 students.
 All apartments include full service kitchens, convenient on-site laundry facilities, and connections for telephone, cable, and Internet services.
-Call (636)797-2968, fax (636)797-2978, or email vikingwoods@jeffco.edu for further information.
+Call (636)481-3295 or (636)481-3296, fax (636)797-2978, or email vikingwoods@jeffco.edu for further information.
 Viking Woods is located adjacent to the Jefferson College campus at 806 Mel Carnahan Drive.